 - Safe mode – select the disk’s icon and hold Shift, then select Continue in Safe Mode.

 The Recovery system used depends on which version of macOS the M1 Mac is running.
-Big Sur’s Recovery is always run from a hidden container on the Mac’s internal SSD.
-This has changed in Monterey, though, which installs a Recovery volume alongside each bootable copy of Monterey, so would be on an external disk if you’ve just booted from that external disk.
+Prior to 11.6, Big Sur’s Recovery was always run from a hidden container on the Mac’s internal SSD.
+This has changed in Monterey and Big Sur 11.6, though, which install a Recovery volume alongside each bootable copy of macOS, so would be on an external disk if you’ve just booted from that external disk.

 In case of disaster